The Knowledge Schools Trust

 As a result of the increased interest in knowledge-rich curricula and the success of the co-operative, the Knowledge Schools Trust appointed a Curriculum Director to oversee a team of specialists to develop the Primary Knowledge Curriculum.

-From September 2018, the Knowledge Schools Trust is excited to be able to share the Primary Knowledge Curriculum with other schools through training and professional development opportunities focussed on history, geography, art and science
+From September 2018, the Knowledge Schools Trust began a two-year Pilot programme sharing the Primary Knowledge Curriculum with other schools through training and professional development opportunities focussed on history, geography, art and science.

 What is a Knowledge Rich Curriculum?